Holographic correlators from multi-mode AdS$_5$ bubbling geometries: Introduction

 We then compute two infinite sequences of holographic correlators, and analyze them in the all-light limit.
 The first sequence, $\langle \mathcal{O}_3 \bar{\mathcal{O}}_3 \bar{\mathcal{D}}_{k} \mathcal{D}_{k} \rangle$, requires only the terms in the metric proportional to $\alpha_2^2$, arising from the mode $m=3$ (or equivalently, the solution specified by the single-mode profile \eqref{eq:ripplon-prof-TT1} with $n=3$).
 This sequence is obtained via a direct generalisation of the method of~\cite{Turton:2024afd} from $n=2$ to $n=3$.
 By contrast, the second sequence, $\langle \mathcal{O}_2 \bar{\mathcal{O}}_3 \bar{\mathcal{D}}_{k} \mathcal{D}_{k+1} \rangle$, crucially requires the details of the non-trivial interaction between the two modes $n=2$ and $m=3$, as encoded in the terms proportional to $\alpha_1\alpha_2$ that involve the mode $m-n$.
 As a side remark, the terms that involve the mode $m+n$ correspond to a sequence of non-dynamical extremal correlators, so we do not study these terms in detail.

 These sequences of correlators of two CPOs and two descendants are related by a superconformal Ward identity to correlators of four single-particle CPOs.
-By analyzing this Ward identity, we confirm a set of expressions in the literature for correlators of CPOs.
-Explicitly, the first sequence of correlators is related to $\langle \cO_3 \bar\cO_3 \bar\cO_{p} \cO_{p}\rangle$, for which an expression for general $p\ge 3$ was derived in~\cite{Aprile:2017xsp}, using the conformal bootstrap in Mellin space formula of~\cite{Rastelli:2016nze,Rastelli:2017udc}.
+By making a prescription for this Ward identity, we find precise agreement with a set of expressions in the literature for correlators of CPOs~\cite{Rastelli:2016nze,Rastelli:2017udc,Arutyunov:2018neq,Arutyunov:2018tvn,Caron-Huot:2018kta,Aprile:2017xsp}.
+Explicitly, the first sequence of correlators is related to $\langle \cO_3 \bar\cO_3 \bar\cO_{p} \cO_{p}\rangle$, for which an expression for general $p\ge 3$ was derived in~\cite{Aprile:2017xsp}, using the Mellin space formula of~\cite{Rastelli:2016nze,Rastelli:2017udc}.
 To our knowledge, our calculation is the first confirmation of this expression for general $p$ from a supergravity computation.

 The second sequence is related to $\langle \cO_2 \bar\cO_3 \bar\cO_{p} \cO_{p+1}\rangle$, several examples of which were computed via Witten diagrams in~\cite{Arutyunov:2018neq,Arutyunov:2018tvn}, up to $p=7$.
 We first verify that the superconformal Ward identity is satisfied for $\langle \cO_2 \bar\cO_3 \bar\cO_{4} \cO_{5}\rangle$ in precisely the form given in~\cite{Arutyunov:2018neq}.
-We then derive a compact expression for the infinite sequence $\langle \cO_2 \bar\cO_3 \bar\cO_{p} \cO_{p+1}\rangle$ for any $p$.
-In the finite range of overlap, this expression agrees with the examples given in~\cite{Arutyunov:2018tvn}.
-To our knowledge, this expression for general $p$ has not appeared in the literature before.
+We then derive a compact explicit expression for the infinite sequence $\langle \cO_2 \bar\cO_3 \bar\cO_{p} \cO_{p+1}\rangle$ for any $p$.
+In the finite range of overlap, $2 \le p \le 7$, this expression agrees with the examples given in~\cite{Arutyunov:2018tvn}.
+Moreover, we compare this expression with the conjecture of~\cite{Rastelli:2016nze,Rastelli:2017udc} for general $p$, finding precise agreement.
+We also check that the expression is consistent with the proposed generating function of~\cite{Caron-Huot:2018kta}.

+We note that by implementing the method of the present work to two modes of general $m$ and $n$, one can access correlators with an arbitrary degree of extremality.
+This can be seen as follows.
+Consider a correlator of CPOs of highest/lowest R-charges, $\langle \cO_{p_1} \bar{\cO}_{p_2} \bar{\cO}_{p_3} \cO_{p_4}\rangle$, where say $p_4$ is the largest weight.
+Then the degree of extremality is defined to be $\mathsf{k}=\tfrac12(p_1+p_2+p_3-p_4)$~\cite{DHoker:2000xhf} (see also~\cite{Aprile:2020uxk}).
+Recalling that we take $m>n$, the supergravity method of the present work would yield the above correlator with $p_1=n$, $p_2=m$, $p_3=p$ general, and $p_4=p+m-n$, which has degree of extremality $\mathsf{k}=n$.